Often, I get questions from end users on deciding which one would serve best: Network File share or SharePoint? My Answer to them:

 - Search, Alerts, RSS, etc.

-However, when it comes to SharePoint document libraries, it has some of the Limitations, Like: Files must be Below 100 MB (There is will be a Speed difference between uploading large to a SharePoint site and uploading to a network drive.
-Definitely Network drive would be the faster one.
-Also Network File shares has the its own advantages, like: easy to Navigate, move stuff around, copy it, rename it).
+However, when it comes to SharePoint document libraries, it has some limitations, like: Files must be Below 100 MB (There is will be a Speed difference between uploading large to a SharePoint site and uploading to a network drive.
+Definitely, a network drive would be the faster one.
+Also, Network File shares have their own advantages, like easy to navigate, move stuff around, copy it, rename it).

-Network file shares are the best option when it comes to Large file size, Archival and for content which Do not change much.
-I can mention Collaboration of teams with documents, spreadsheets presentations and Reports that would benefit from the SharePoint features.
+Network file shares are the best option when it comes to large file size, Archival, and content which does not change much.
+I can mention the Collaboration of teams with documents, spreadsheets presentations, and reports that would benefit from the SharePoint features.